 Hannah Jayanti (director/editor/dp) is a documentary filmmaker.
 She’s dedicated to changing the way we listen to each other through the art of nonfiction.
 In her current work she lives in a place, filming by herself and giving voice to the smaller stories that surround us.
 Recent support includes: Sundance Institute, Tribeca Film Institute, New York State Council on the Arts, Jerome Foundation, New York Foundation for the Arts, Points North Institute, Catapult Film, True/False, Cinereach, Jacob Burns Film Center, Puffin Foundation, Mid Atlantic Arts Foundation.
 She’s passionate about making filmmaking accessible and teaches free and low cost media classes around the world.
 More at www.hannahjayanti.com.

-Sara Archambault (producer) is dedicated to the craft of artful nonfiction storytelling.
-Currently, she is Program Director at the LEF Foundation, and Programmer/Co-founder of the award-winning documentary series The DocYard.
+Sara Archambault (producer) is dedicated to artful and adventurous nonfiction storytelling.
+She is the Programmer/Co-founder of the award-winning nonfiction series The DocYard and served as Program Director for the LEF Foundation for 10 years.
 Past credits include Associate Producer on Emmy-nominated documentary Traces of the Trade: A Story From the Deep North, Producer on Christopher Lydon’s Radio Open Source, Producer on Sundance-supported Street Fighting Men, and Producer on award-winning short film Community Patrol.
-Sara’s work has received support from Catapult Film Fund, Sundance Documentary Fund, Tribeca Film Institute, SFFILM, IFP’s Spotlight on Documentary, Hot Docs International Pitch Forum, Film Independent, Stella Artois/Women in Film Finishing Fund, CPH:FORUM.
+Recent support includes: Catapult Film Fund, Sundance Documentary Fund, Tribeca Film Institute, SFFILM, IFP’s Spotlight on Documentary, Hot Docs International Pitch Forum, Film Independent, Stella Artois/Women in Film Finishing Fund, CPH:FORUM.
 She is an advisor, juror, and panelist with film festivals and foundations like Camden International Film Festival, RIDM, Chicken & Egg, NEA.
 Sara is a 2013 Sundance Creative Producers Lab Fellow and was among the “Ten to Watch” in 2013 by The Independent.
 More at www.archandbowfilms.com.